hschwaiger-usgs/volcano-ash3d/README.md

 7. plplot : Another alternate graphics package for creating plots from Ash3d (also works on Windows).
 8. GMT    : This mapping package is also optionally used in post-processing.

-All of these packages (except dislin) are available on Red Hat and Ubuntu systems and can be installed using the standard distribution software installer (yum/dnf for RedHat systems or apt for Ubunto).
+All of these packages (except dislin) are available on Red Hat, Ubuntu, and Mac systems and can be installed using the standard distribution software installer (yum/dnf for RedHat systems or apt for Ubunto).
 For some of these packages and for some distributions, you might need to enable extra repositories, such as epel and powertools/CRB (for Red Hat systems).